Our Training Program

 • Supervision

-• Consultation and Inter-Professional/Interdisciplinary Skills
+• Consultation and Inter-Professional / Interdisciplinary Skills

 Graduates will be prepared for entry-level independent, health service psychology practice.
-Evaluation of intern competencies occurs four times a year formally and in written form and supervisors discuss intern performance with interns.
+Evaluation of intern competencies occurs three times a year formally and in written form and supervisors discuss intern performance with interns.
 Evaluation ratings implement a Minimal Level of Achievement (MLA) on all nine competencies in order to assess intern progress throughout the training year.

 Midyear, an intern is expected to have received a rating of “3” (intern is progressing/should remain a consistent focus of supervision) on all nine competencies.
-At internship completion, an intern is expected to have received a rating of 4 (competent/comparable to autonomous practice at the licensure level) on 90% of all elements and no more than one rating of 3 in any of the 9 competencies.
+At internship completion, an intern is expected to have received a rating of 4 (competent / comparable to autonomous practice at the licensure level) on 90% of all elements and no more than one rating of 3 in any of the 9 competencies.

 The O’Grady Residency in Psychology provides broad training in clinical psychology; however, interns focus their training through participation in one of three tracks: